-These words or phrases can introduce ambiguity, signal belonging (or not) and unduly prejudice against people who are older, younger or from different socioeconomic backgrounds.
-The first step is to be aware of when you are using these potentially problematic words.
+Acronyms and buzzwords are just some examples of common language bias that can introduce ambiguity, signal belonging (or not) and exclude people who are older, younger or from different socioeconomic backgrounds.